My Method's yoga tips for a better nights sleep

 According to Professor Vicki Cuplin, clinical psychologist, sleep expert and author of The Business of Sleep, Britain is suffering an epidemic of sleeplessness. ““Never before have significant percentages of working adults been so sleep deprived.”
 What is behind this epidemic of sleeplessness?
 Some common factors include work related stress, working long and anti-social hours, over stimulation from technology, illness, money worries and grief.

 Stress is one of the most widely reported causes.
-When we are stressed the sympathetic nervous system is dominant, keeping us in a state of flight or flight, making us feel wired and making it difficult to drop off.
+When we are stressed the sympathetic nervous system is dominant, keeping us in a state of flight or fright, making us feel wired and making it difficult to drop off.
 As a result of this negative sleep cycle, we end up totally out of sync and even more vulnerable to the stress that caused the sleeplessness to begin with.
 And so the vicious cycle continues, potentially causing physical and mental distress.

 how can we break this sleepless cycle?